The Bachelorette Men Keep “Protecting” Katie. It’s Not As Great As They Think It Is

 The Bachelorette drama usually takes a familiar shape: girl meets 30 boys, a handful of those boys turn on one their own, that unlucky boy is accused of harboring “the wrong reasons,” and rumors circulate until someone involved in the kerfuffle is sent home during a fraught two-on-one date.
 Sometimes folks are sent into the wilderness (ask JoJo Fletcher) and other times a simple resort couch is all that’s necessary (at least in a pandemic).

 The men of Katie Thurston’s Bachelorette season 17 turn the traditional conflict formula on its head.
 As many joked on Twitter, these contestants unionized.
 Last week, their efforts successfully booted bumbling would-be manipulator Karl Smith.
 With Monday night's “Week 4,” the suitors chase out Thomas Jacobs, the cast’s latest enemy of the Bachelorette state.
-Katie’s bait-and-switch rejection of Thomas — wherein she tricks Thomas into believing he’s about to get a rose, only to cal him an “unkind” liar and show him the door — is stellar, for-the-books reality television.
+Katie’s bait-and-switch rejection of Thomas — wherein she tricks Thomas into believing he’s about to get a rose, only to call him an “unkind” liar and show him the door — is stellar for-the-books reality television.

 Advertisement